atoffano/entity-norm/README.md

 The `utils/mods` folder stores slightly modified versions of Lightweight and BioSyn scripts.
 The modified BioSyn scripts allow certain informations to pass through the pipeline unhindered and do not change the way the code works.
 However part of lightweight method's code (Mainly the context, coherence and mention-entity prior components of the code) are unavailable.
-As such i had to code those morsels following the paper's specifications.
+As such I had to code those morsels following the paper's specifications.
 Divergence arising between the author's results and those of this implementation most likely come from this part of the code.

 The `utils/old` folder stores prototypes of the current working scripts.
 While useless to most users, some functions could find some use in very specific tasks (ex: converting a standardized dataset back to a ncbi-disease or Bacteria Biotope format).

-### References
+## References
 [1] Zhang Y, Chen Q, Yang Z, Lin H, Lu Z. BioWordVec, improving biomedical word embeddings with subword information and MeSH.
 Scientific Data.
 2019.
 [2] Sung, M., Jeon, H., Lee, J., Kang, J. Biomedical Entity Representations with Synonym Marginalization.
 In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics.
 2020.